 Troy Stabenow earned his law degree from the University of Iowa in 1997.
 He then served eight years on active duty with the U.S. Army's JAG Corps.
-During five years abroad (one in Korea and four more in Germany), he tried a number of internationally sensitive cases and rose to become the senior prosecutor for a seven-office region in Hesse and the Rheinland-Pfalz.
+During five years abroad (one in Korea and four more in Germany), he tried numerous, internationally sensitive cases and rose to become the senior prosecutor for a seven-office region in Hesse and the Rheinland-Pfalz.
 In 2003, he requested a transfer to defense work.
-He returned to the United States and assumed duties as the senior defense attorney for a three-attorney office at Fort Riley, Kansas.
-Troy tried cases throughout the Midwest and became known nationally as a guest speaker on trial advocacy and computer crime defenses.
+He returned to the United States and assumed duties as the Senior Defense Counsel for a three-attorney office at Fort Riley, Kansas.
+Troy tried cases throughout the Midwest and became known nationally for trial advocacy and computer crime defenses.

-In 2008, Troy authored "Deconstructing the Myth of Careful Study: A Primer on the Flawed Progression of the Child Pornography Guidelines," a paper that dramatically changed the Judiciary's attitude towards child pornography sentences.
-In 2012 he published a follow-on article that documented changes in sentencing policies, analyzed recidivism studies in the field, and proposed better ways to tailor sentences to the offender.
+In 2008, Troy authored a paper entitled "Deconstructing the Myth of Careful Study: A Primer on the Flawed Progression of the Child Pornography Guidelines."
+That paper dramatically changed the Judiciary’s attitude towards child pornography sentences and was immediately cited in case opinion around the country.
+In 2012, he published a follow-on article that documented changes in sentencing policies, analyzed recidivism studies in the field, and proposed better ways to tailor sentences to the offender.
 His work has been the subject of federal opinions in almost every circuit.
+He has also published works on grand jury procedures and victims’ rights in federal court.
 He regularly speaks around the country to large audiences on computer crimes and creative sentencing practices.